cloudmesh-community/fa18-523-60/paper/paper.md

 out of field and value pairs.
-Documents are objects which correspond to native data types in many programming languages, hence a well defined, embedded document can help reduce expensive joins and improve query performance. *_id* field  helps to indentify each document uniquly.
+Documents are objects which correspond to native data types in many programming languages, hence a well defined, embedded document can help reduce expensive joins and improve query performance.
+The *_id* field  helps to indentify each document uniquly [@www-guru99].
-[@www-guru99].

 MongoDB offers flexibility to write records that are not restricted by column types.
 The data storage approach is flexible as it allows one to store data as it grows and to fulfill varying needs of applications and/or users.
 It supports JSON like binary points known as BSON where data can be stored without specifying the type of data.
 Moreover, it can be distributed to multiple machines at high speed.
 It includes a sharding feature that partitions and spreads the data out across various servers.
 This makes MongoDB an excellent choice for cloud data processing.
 Its utilities can load high volumes of data at high speed which ultimately provides greater flexibility and availability in a cloud-based environment [@www-upwork].

 The dynamic schema structure within MongoDB allows easy testing of the small sprints in the Agile project management life cycles and research